 The most important thing for me to do in your initial session is to learn about YOU!
-Your health and lifestyle goals, your past experiences with food, and the unique challenges relating to your life and family needs that need to be considered to come up with a plan together that will really help you.
-Because this part is so important, most of your first consultation will be spent telling me about yourself, and we likely won’t do very much detailed problem-solving or skill building in this session.
+Your goals, your past experiences with food & how you feel about your body, and the unique challenges relating to your life.
+Because this part is so important, most of your first consultation will be spent telling me about yourself, and we likely won’t do very much detailed problem-solving or skill building in this session (however I always try to leave you with something little to start working on).
 Remember, we need a detailed enough map to work out which roads will get us to our destination 🙂

 Some of the specific questions I’ll need to ask include:

-- Relevant details of your medical history and your family’s medical history.
+- Relevant details of your medical history, mental health, and your family’s medical history.

 - Medications you’re currently taking, along with any nutritional supplements.